wanghaisheng/responsive-landing-page-starter/content/blog/en/cross-platform-bot-development.md

 ---
 Building a text or voice bot that can be deployed across all the major bot platforms is not unlike trying to build a mobile app for iOS and Android a decade ago.
 I spoke with Opearlo Co-Founder / CTO Oscar Merry and Microsoft Technical Evangelist Martin Beeby about how developers should approach cross-platform bot development today and what it might look like in the future.

-Watch the video of our conversation here, or scroll below the video to read the full transcript. <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>
+Watch the video of our conversation here, or scroll below the video to read the full transcript.

-<div class="embed-container"><iframe width="300" height="150" src="https://www.youtube.com/embed/WUA7njFwuS8" frameborder="0" allowfullscreen="allowfullscreen"></iframe></div>
+<youtube id="WUA7njFwuS8"></youtube>

 ## The Promise and Challenge of Cross-platform Bot Development (Full Transcript)

-**Sam Machin** _(Nexmo Developer Advocate & Alexa Champion):_ Cool.
+**Sam Machin** *(Nexmo Developer Advocate & Alexa Champion):* Cool.
 Yeah, Oscar, what are you guys finding with, particularly around with platforms?
 I mean, you're predominantly building on Alexa and Google Home.
 So very much the consumer vertical platforms.
 But how are you finding the platform tooling environments for that?

-**Oscar Merry** _(Co-Founder & CTO at Opearlo)_**:** So I think one big challenge is that, as cross-platform on voice becomes more important, it is a little bit of a challenge to actually build for cross-platform voice.
+**Oscar Merry** *(Co-Founder & CTO at Opearlo)***:** So I think one big challenge is that, as cross-platform on voice becomes more important, it is a little bit of a challenge to actually build for cross-platform voice.
 And I think we will start to see additional tools and additional platforms and SDKs that actually help developers build for cross-platform.

 > it is a little bit of a challenge to actually build for cross-platform voice